Monday, May 21, 2007

 ______________________________________

-I’m Not Afraid of the Coppers (a sequel by Ashley Stahle)
+I’m Not Afraid of the Coppers, a sequel (Ashley Stahle)

 (Note: In Jennifer Semple Siegel's Introduction to Literature class, students were offered the option of writing a prequel or sequel to a short story.
 Ashley Stahle chose to write a sequel to Alan Sillitoe's novella The Loneliness of the Long-distance Runner.)